browserengineering/book/book/embeds.md

             type=type, handle=handle)
 ```

 And that's it!
-I've omitted several other APIs, but each of them uses
+I've omitted `setTimeout` and `XMLHTTPRequest`, but each of them uses
 one or both of the above techniques.
 As an exercise, migrate each of them
-to the new pattern.
-For completeness, the APIs that need work are:
+to the new pattern..
-`setTimeout` and `XMLHTTPRequest`.

 On the other hand, the rest work as-is: `getAttribute`, `innerHTML`, `style` and
 `Date`.^[Another good exercise: can you explain why these don't need any